 Eligible Organizations

 Not all nonprofits qualify for tax-deductible donations.
-The IRS requires the recipient to be a qualified 501(c)(3) tax-exempt organization.
-This includes religious organizations, educational institutions, hospitals, public charities, and private foundations.
-Donations to individuals, political campaigns, PACs, and foreign organizations generally do not qualify.
-Use the IRS Tax Exempt Organization Search tool to verify an organization's status before donating.
+The recipient must be a qualified organization under IRS rules, such as many churches, schools, hospitals, public charities, governments receiving gifts for public purposes, and certain tax-exempt veteran service organizations.
+Donations to individuals, political campaigns, PACs, civic leagues, social clubs, and most foreign organizations generally do not qualify.
+Use the IRS Tax Exempt Organization Search before donating when the organization is not obviously qualified.

 Deduction Limits by Donation Type

 The amount you can deduct depends on what you donate and to whom.
-All limits are expressed as a percentage of your adjusted gross income (AGI).
+For 2026 itemizers, first apply the 0.5% AGI floor, then apply the normal percentage limits.
+All limits below are expressed as a percentage of adjusted gross income before any carryforward mechanics.

 | Donation Type | Public Charity | Private Foundation | Carryforward |